Half Caste (horse): Career

 He was entered in the 1859 Grand National under the name of Mr Willoughby, a nom de course of John Gerard Leigh, and was ridden by his trainer Chris Green.
 The Era reported that Half Caste looked "wonderfully fit" and had "improved immensely under Green's management" at the parade.
 The Morning Post, though, thought that the gelding "was not very taking in his appearance" but noted he was the only horse to have escaped from an outbreak of (equine) influenza that had swept through Chris Green's stable.

-The race saw one of the closest finishes to a National in history with only ten lengths separating the first six horses to finish.
+The race saw one of history's closest finishes to a National with only ten lengths separating the first six horses to finish.
 Half Caste beat French raider, Jean Du Quesne, by a short neck, winning in a time of 10 minutes 2 seconds, and The Huntsman finished third.
 Half Caste only competed in the Grand National once but The Huntsman went on to win the race himself in 1862.

 Half Caste is officially recorded as having started as the 7/1 second favourite for the race, but according to some contemporary newspaper reports, for instance The Era, he was listed as starting at 100/15.

-The day after his victory, Half Caste also went down with influenza and was put under the care of Mr Lucas, a veterinary surgeon of Liverpool.
+Half Caste also went down with influenza the day after his victory and was put under the care of Mr Lucas, a veterinary surgeon of Liverpool.
 The horse was "perfectly prostrate" and "serious doubts were entertained as to his recovery".

 Half Caste's 1859 Grand National victory was by far his greatest.
 He only ran once in 1858 (in the Windsor Town Plate on 12 November where he did not perform) and the record also shows that, after his National win, he was only entered for a couple of less important races in 1859 (The Londesborough Great Steeple Chase Handicap, York in April and The Severn Bank Steeple Chase in October).
 There then seems to be a long gap until he paid the stakes for entry to the 1861 Grand National, for which he was not fancied but he was withdrawn at the last moment and apparently never raced again.